CreatorguyS/convo-sentiment-analyzer/README.md

-# Leoplus AI – Conversational Sentiment Analysis Chatbot
+# LiaPlus AI – Conversational Sentiment Analysis Chatbot

 A production-ready chatbot built for the **LiaPlus AI internship assignment**.
 This project provides: